Trinidad and Tobago national under-17 football team

 The Trinidad and Tobago national U-17 football team represents Trinidad and Tobago in tournaments and friendly matches at the under-17 level.
-They are coached by Shawn Cooper, and have made two FIFA U-17 World Cup appearances.
+They are coached by Randolph Boyce, and have made two FIFA U-17 World Cup appearances.

 Fixtures and recent results

 The following is a list of match results from the previous 12 months, as well as any future matches that have been scheduled.